Big East-Big 12 Battle: WVU Quinn Slazinski vs St. John’s Red Storm

 Pitino’s the opposition now.

-“I’ve had that game circled for a while,” Slazinski said earlier this year when asked about the reunion during his first gathering with the West Virginia media.
+“I’ve had that game circled for a while,” Slazinski said earlier this year when asked regarding the reunion during his first gathering with the West Virginia media.
 “I don’t know how much conversation we’ll share.
 If you know me, you know I’m looking at that game.
-I’m excited about it.
+I’m excited regarding it.
 I’m the ultimate competitor.
 Some of those guys on that team were teammates at Iona.
 But everyone knows I want to come in and kill them.”

 The 71-year-old Pitino is among the winningest coaches in college basketball history with an 834-293 record at Boston College, Providence, Kentucky, Louisville, Iona and St. John’s.
 He is the first coach to ever take three different schools to the Final Four, has reached 7 Final Fours in his career and won the national championship at Kentucky in 1996.

 But Louisville’s depth and fast pace allowed them to wear WVU down, then out, catching them in regulation and allowing them to win, 93-85, in overtime despite a 25-point effort from Kevin Pittsnogle that included 6 of 9 3s.
-For the game, Beilein’s team made a staggering 18 of 27 3-point attempts but could haul down only one more rebound than 3-point shots they made.
+For the game, Beilein’s team made a staggering 18 of 27 3-point attempts but might haul down only one more rebound than 3-point shots they made.

 In that locker room, players were exhausted, none more than point guard J.D.
 Collins who lay spent on the locker room floor, crushed by the defeat.